N3PDF/evolutionary_keras/README.md

 *A GeneticAlgorithm implementation for Keras*

-This project currenlty supports a Nodal Genetic implementation for Keras.
+This project currenlty supports a Nodal Genetic Algorithm (NGA) implementation for Keras.

 ## Table of Contents
  * Minimizers